- For years SAP has made several claims around indirect access.

 The Truth About SAP’s Type 2 Indirect Access

 SAP is wrong about type 2 indirect access.
-In fact, they are not only wrong, our proposal is that SAP’s indirect access is a violation of US antitrust law as we covered in the article How SAP’s Indirect Access is a Violation of Tying Agreement Clause of US Anti Trust Law.
+They are not only wrong, but our proposal is also that SAP’s indirect access is a violation of US antitrust law as we covered in the article How SAP’s Indirect Access is a Violation of Tying Agreement Clause of US Anti Trust Law.

 Conclusion and Calculation